Joash09/automatic-spork/README.md

 # Question 1

 Ideally, both the parasite and dye images are represented as a 2D array of pixels where each pixel represents a single bit.
 However, the smallest indexable space in memory is a single byte.
 For example, Python will represent an array of boolean values as an array of uint8.
-The *bit packing* technique overcomes this challenge by each element in the array represents a number of pixels equal to the size of that element.
-For example, each element in an array of type unint8 represents 8 pixels.
+The *bit packing* technique overcomes this challenge.
+Using bit packing, each element in the array represents a number of pixels equal to the size of that element.
+For example, each element in an array of type uint8 represents 8 pixels.
 Similarly we can store the image on disk with the [PGM format](https://users.wpi.edu/~cfurlong/me-593n/pgmimage.html) which also uses 1 byte to represent 8 pixels.
 This format is useful saving as much space as possible without using a lossy format like JPEG.

 An image which resolution of 100 000 x 100 000 pixels multiplied by one bit per pixel gives total number of bits.
 Dividing by 8 gives total number of bytes.
 Finally, dividing by 10^9 gives total number of Gigabytes (approx. 1.25 GB).
 Multiplied by the expected 1000 images gives the worst case disk usage (approx 1.25 TB)